learn-co-curriculum/selecting-single-elements-readme/README.md

 ### Select the title with the querySelector method

-Now that we have the identifier for the title, we can place that into our query selector method.
+Now that we have the `id`entifier for the title, we can place that into our query selector method.

 Now, from the Console, type in `document.querySelector('h1')`, and you'll see that this selects the appropriate element.